-Log in to the gateway at its default LAN address of http://192.168.0.1 with its default User Name of admin, default password of password, or using whatever Password and LAN address you have chosen for the gateway.

-1. Click on the Block Sites link of the Content Filtering menu.
+- 1. Log in to the gateway at its default LAN address of http://192.168.0.1 with its parent default User Name of superuser, default password of password, or using whatever Password and LAN address you have chosen for the gateway in parent mode. - 2.
+Click on the Block Sites link of the Content Filtering menu.